-Admission to the Texas Tech University Health Sciences Center School of Pharmacy is open to all individuals who have permanent U.S. residency status or international students that apply by the December 1st deadline.
+Admission to the Texas Tech University Health Sciences Center School of Pharmacy is open to all individuals who have permanent U.S. residency status or international students that apply by the appropriate deadline.
+See website for details.
 Applicants must have completed at least two years of pre-professional studies at any regionally accredited U.S. college or university and must present official transcripts of having completed 65 hours of designated courses with a grade of C or better.
 Applicants must complete the application form, request three letters of reference from individuals who can attest to the applicant's morals, ethics, academics, and life experiences.
 Applicants are provided the opportunity, through the consideration of personal statements, recommendations, and essays to demonstrate their potential contributions to diversity.
-Current PCAT requirements can be found on the Admissions page of the TTUHSC Jerry H. Hodge School of Pharmacy website.